kurron/jvm-development-environment/README.md

 * [httpie](https://github.com/jkbrzt/httpie) - a more friendly alternative to cURL and wget

 ## Different Windowing Systems
-*NOTE:* currently a work in progress.
+*NOTE:* currently a work in incubation.

 We have branches that use different window managers that may appeal to you.
 Use Git to switch to approriate branch and run `vagrant up` to try it out.